Towards Out-Of-Distribution Generalization: A Survey: Introduction

-In this paper, we aim to provide a systematic and comprehensive review of research efforts in terms of a fairly broader sense of OOD generalization, covering the whole life cycle of OOD problem from the definition, methodology, evaluation to the implications and future directions.
-To the best of our knowledge, we serve as the first effort to discuss out-of-distribution generalization in such a large scope and self-contained form.
-There exist some previous works discussing the related topics.
-For example, \cite{wang2021generalizing, zhou2021domain} mainly focus on the discussion of domain generalization; \cite{Ye2021b} discuss the evaluation benchmarks for OOD generalization.
-Each of the previous works serves as a piece of puzzle for the whole out-of-distribution generalization problem, and in this work, we organically integrate all the ingredients in a clear and concise way.
-Specifically, we divide the existing methods into three categories based on their positions in the whole learning pipeline.
-We also elaborate the theoretical connections between different methods through the lens of causality.
-To promote the future research on OOD generalization, we provide an exhaustive survey on how to evaluate the learning methods under distribution shifts.
+In this paper, we aim to deliver a systematic and comprehensive survey of research undertakings in the realm of Out-of-Distribution (OOD) generalization.
+Our survey adopts an expansive view of the OOD generalization problem, encompassing all stages from its formal definition and methodological approaches, to its evaluation, implications, and prospective directions.
+To our knowledge, this paper represents the first effort to examine OOD generalization in such an extensive, holistic manner.
+While previous research efforts have addressed related topics—\citet{wang2021generalizing, zhou2021domain} primarily focus on domain generalization, and \citet{Ye2021b} discuss evaluation benchmarks for OOD generalization—these works each contribute a piece of the broader OOD generalization puzzle.
+In contrast, our work cohesively integrates these disparate elements in a clear and succinct manner.
+Specifically, we classify existing methods into three categories, based on their position in the overall learning pipeline, and elaborate on the theoretical connections between different methods through the perspective of causality.
+To further facilitate future research in OOD generalization, we also provide a comprehensive survey of datasets to evaluate learning methods under distribution shifts.

 The structure of this paper is organized as follows.
-We formulate the out-of-generalization problem, discuss its relationship with existing research areas and provide a categorization of methods in Section \ref{sec:problem}.
-In the following Section \ref{sec:representation}, \ref{sec:causal}, \ref{sec:optimization}, we describe the representative methods of each category in detail respectively.
-We provide some theoretical connections and insights between different methods in Section \ref{sec:theory}.
-We also summarize the applicable benchmarks for OOD generalization and its possible implications in Section \ref{sec:benchmark}, \ref{sec:fairness}.
-Finally, we conclude this paper in Section \ref{sec:conclusion} and raise some promising directions for future research.
+In Section \ref{sec:problem}, we formulate the OOD generalization problem, elucidate its relationship with existing research areas, and propose a categorization of methods.
+Sections \ref{sec:representation}, \ref{sec:causal}, and \ref{sec:optimization} respectively detail the representative methods of each category.
+Section \ref{sec:theory} offers theoretical connections and insights between different methods, while Sections \ref{sec:benchmark} and \ref{sec:fairness} summarize applicable benchmarks for OOD generalization and its potential implications.
+Finally, we conclude this paper in Section \ref{sec:conclusion}, suggesting promising directions for future research.